-- Lightly toast the shredded coconut in a small fry pan on medium heat for 5 minutes.
+- Toast coconut.
+Lightly toast the shredded coconut in a small fry pan on medium heat for 5 minutes.

-- To make the chocolate mixture, melt the coconut oil in a small saucepan on low heat.
+- Make raw chocolate.
+To make the chocolate mixture, melt the coconut oil in a small saucepan on low heat.
 Once melted, remove from heat, add the sweetener, whisking briskly until well combined.
 Then add the cacao powder, stirring until well combined.

-- Roughly chop the raspberries and place with the shredded coconut into the saucepan and stir through the chocolate mixture.
+- Prepare coconut rough.
+Roughly chop the raspberries and place with the shredded coconut into the saucepan and stir through the chocolate mixture.

-- Pour into a lined square baking tin (or spread evenly on lined baking tray) and place in the freezer for 30-60 minutes to set.
+- Place into tin.
+Pour into a lined square baking tin (or spread evenly on lined baking tray) and place in the freezer for 30-60 minutes to set.

 - I recommend storing in the freezer to keep firm.